Logistic Regression

 The value pairs can either be entered in the table or imported or exported from a file in CSV format (comma separated values).

-To import or export data from a CSV file, open the local menu by double-clicking with the right mouse button on the table.
+To import or export data from a CSV file, open the local menu by right-clicking on the table.

-The menu items Cut Data , Copy Data and Paste Data correspond to the Cut , Copy and Paste functions of word processing and use the clipboard as well.
+The menu items Cut Data , Copy Data and Paste Data correspond to the Cut , Copy and Paste functions of word processing and also use the clipboard.

 Hops, which are required for the production of beer, are a fast growing creeper.
-In order to make statements about hop growth, the following series of measurements was taken during an investigation.
+In order to make statements about the growth of hops, the following series of measurements was made during an investigation.

 (Example from Lambacher Schweizer: Leistungskurs Analysis, Edition Baden-Wuerttemberg, 1st edition 2000)